clownix/cloonix/xdoc/doc/ovs.rst

 ==========================

-All endpoint items are ports as viewed by openvswitch, the first part of the naming convention is that kvm virtual machine, cru, doc and pod containers, tap, nat, a2b and c2c all have a unique number obj_id given at creation in cloonix.
+All endpoint items are ports as viewed by openvswitch, the first part of the naming convention is that kvm virtual machine, crun containers, tap, nat, a2b and c2c all have a unique number obj_id given at creation in cloonix.
 Number given by cfg_alloc_obj_id() function in the code.

 For an interface of a vm or container, the number of the interface is appended to this identifier and to simplify, for tap, nat or c2c, a zero is appended.